sandeepsa1/dsa/README.md

 Divide and Conquer method is effective for a wide range of problems, including sorting, searching, and optimization.
 Two samples are implemented; finding the Closest Pair of Points which are kept as an array and find K-th Largest Element in an array.

 ### 06-dynamic-programming
 Dynamic Programming (DP) is an algorithmic technique used for solving complex problems by breaking them down into simpler subproblems.
-Code implemented are Maximum Subarray Sum (Kadane’s Algorithm), Longest Increasing Subsequence, Longest Common Subsequence
+Code implemented are Maximum Subarray Sum (Kadane’s Algorithm), Longest Increasing Subsequence and Longest Common Subsequence.